-The Company is implementing measures to remediate the underlying causes that gave rise to the material weaknesses.
-The following remediation steps are among the measures currently being implemented at the time of this filing by management: (i) a thorough review of the accounting department to ensure that the staff has the appropriate training and the level of reviews are commensurate with the complexity of the accounting; and (ii) a thorough review of the processes and procedures used in the Company's accounting policies and the implementation of those policies.
+The Company remediated the two material weaknesses that were disclosed in its Annual Report on Form 10-K, including implementing additional measures to remediate the underlying causes that gave rise to the material weaknesses.
+The following remediation steps are among the measures that were implemented: (i) a thorough review of the accounting department to ensure that the areas of responsibilities are properly matched to the staff competencies and that the lines of communication and processes are as effective as possible; and (ii) a thorough review of the processes and procedures used in the Company's accounting.